JetBrains/intellij-sdk-docs/topics/reference_guide/intellij_artifacts.md

 IntelliJ Platform module artifacts are utilized by adding information to a project's <path>build.gradle</path> file.
 More information about [Gradle support](https://www.jetbrains.com/help/idea/gradle.html) is available in the IntelliJ IDEA Help documentation.

-To setup dependencies on a module there are two types of information needed:
+To set up dependencies on a module, there are two types of information needed:
 1. Specify the corresponding repository URL for the artifact.
 2. Specify the [Maven coordinates](https://maven.apache.org/pom.html#Maven_Coordinates) for the artifact.